Welcome to SMartAt Mobility…

-SMartAt Mobility has information on labour law,corporate forms, social security, taxation, copyright and insurance.
+SMartAt Mobility has information on copyright,corporate forms, inclusion, , taxation, visa and residency.
 In the chapter on the cultural landscape, experts from various fields give an overview of fine arts, performing arts, film and video, literature and music in Austria.
 There is a link to a detailed funding data base with interdisciplinary information on funding sources in Austria which is continually updated.
 Under info & portals, you will find additional information and links.
 A glossary allows for a targeted search by keywords.
 All information in SMartAt Mobility is available in German and in English.

 The contents of SMartAt Mobility are generated, further developed and regularly updated by the SMart Team Austria.
 The contributions to the Cultural Landscape section are the works of external experts in their fields.

 Comprehensive information on visa and residency issues and on foreign artists working in Austria are already available on the Austrian Federal Chancellery’s Artist Mobility Guide.
 SMartAt Mobility was developed by SMartAt in cooperation with section II/6 of the Austrian Federal Chancellery as a digital cultural information system.
 The project is supported by the Austrian Federal Chancellery.

 The SmartAtMobility Portal additionally offers different workshop formats

 and a helpdesk for personal advice and/or request via E-mail or phone

 Update Covid-19 support

 WKO Hardship Fund is extended - applications for phase 2 until 31.07.2021.